johnsamuelwrites/IA-DeepLearning/en/Project/project.md

 ## **Project Description: Build a Deep Learning Pipeline with TensorFlow**

 **Objective**
 Develop a complete deep learning pipeline using TensorFlow.
-Choose one domain—text, audio, or images—and build a project that includes data preprocessing, model design, training, evaluation, and deployment.
+Choose one domain—text, audio, or images—select a suitable dataset, and define a specific subject for your project.
+Develop a complete pipeline, including data preprocessing, model design, training, evaluation, and deployment.
 Enhance your project by integrating Symbolic AI components for added functionality or interpretability.

 ---

 **Steps to Complete the Project**

-1. **Choose Your Domain**
+1. **Choose Your Domain and Subject**
-   - Select one domain from text, audio, or images based on your interest.
+   - Select a domain: text, audio, or images.
+   - Define a clear and specific subject related to your chosen domain.
+Examples include:
+     - Text: emotion analysis, paraphrasing, question answering.
+     - Images: image classification, object detection.
+     - Audio: speech recognition, emotion detection, music vs. speech classification.

-2. **Select a Dataset**
+3. **Select a Dataset**
    - Pick a dataset from the provided sources or propose your own.
    - Ensure the dataset is relevant to your chosen domain and task.

-3. **Preprocess the Data**
+4. **Preprocess the Data**
    - Clean, transform, and augment the data as needed.
    - Use TensorFlow tools like `tf.data` or `tf.keras.preprocessing` for efficient pipelines.
    - For text, consider tokenization or embedding; for images, apply normalization or augmentation; for audio, extract features like spectrograms or MFCCs.

-4. **Design and Train Your Model**
+5. **Design and Train Your Model**
    - Build a model suitable for your task:
      - For text: use RNNs, LSTMs, or Transformers.
      - For images: use CNNs or pre-trained architectures like ResNet.